mozilla/addons-server/docs/topics/api/overview.rst

 .. note::

-    These APIs are experimental and are currently being worked on.
-Endpoints may change without warning.
-Consider the :ref:`v3 API<api-stable-v3>` if you need stability.
+    These APIs are not frozen and can change at any time without warning.
+    See :ref:`the API versions available<api-versions-list>` for details if you need stability.

-This describes the details of the requests and responses you can expect from the `addons.mozilla.org <https://addons.mozilla.org/en-US/firefox/>`_ API.
+This describes the details of the requests and responses you can expect from the `addons.mozilla.org <https://addons.mozilla.org/firefox/>`_ API.

 --------
 Requests